5.1. Floating Point Semantics

 IEEE-style opaque operations that do not reduce in the kernel and compile to C operators; the same

-general concern applies here: an external operation can be used, tested, and bounded by an
+general concern applies here.
+Runtime operations can be used, tested, and connected to Lean-side

 TorchLean names that assumption surface: